melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 ```
 This statement is overloaded for different kinds of attributes, forwarding to the appropriate equations on the production.

+# Inherited attributes
+If `env` is declared as an inherited attribute, then just writing `propagate env;` in a production body will generate copy equations for `env` on all children with the attribute.

+This is a recommended alternative to using [autocopy attributes](/silver/ref/decl/attributes/#autocopy-attributes), which may be deprecated at some point in the future.

 # Monoid attributes
 Monoid attributes allow for collections of values to be assembled and passed up the tree.